 - ½ cup chopped peanuts

-- Attach a candy thermometer to the side of the pan and cook until it reaches the softball stage, about 236 degrees F. Remove from heat and add the vanilla extract (it will bubble up, so step back), the peanut butter, and sea salt.
-Stir briefly and let stand, off the heat, until it cools to 120 degrees F.
+- Once the Soft Ball stage has been reached, remove from heat and add the vanilla extract (it will bubble up, so step back), peanut butter, and sea salt.
+Stir briefly and let stand, off the heat, until it cools to 120° F.

 - Using an electric mixer or stand mixer, beat the fudge until it thickens and loses its sheen.
-(Be careful not to overbeat, or it will be too stiff to work with.)
+(Be careful not to over-beat, or it will be too stiff to work with.)
 Beat in ¾ of the chopped peanuts, reserving some for the garnish.